Norton-Villiers: Combat engine

 The high performance Combat engine gave 65 bhp at 6,500 rpm using 10 :1 compression ratio.
 It was too much for the stretched old 1948 Model 7 497 cc-based design, with main bearing failures and broken pistons being reported in the press, along with quality control issues.

-The solution to the main bearing problems was the much-fabled bearings designated "Superblend" by Norton in a 1972 Service Release.
+The solution to the main bearing problems were the bearings designated "Superblend" by Norton in a 1972 Service Release.
 These bearings were a 'special' with additional crowning, marked 6/MRJA30 and made by R&M (later RHP).
 Early in 1973 a superseding service release referred to Extra High Capacity Main Bearings.
 These were in reality just a higher load capacity roller bearing NJ306E made by FAG.
 The piston issues were resolved by removing the slot for oil drainage behind the oil ring, and drilling a series of holes instead, so that the piston crown didn't separate from the piston at higher RPMs.